 Matt Hunter is the senior technology editor at CNBC.com.

-Ari Levy is CNBC.com's senior technology reporter in San Francisco.
+Harriet Taylor is a CNBC.com technology reporter based in San Francisco.

 Working from Los Angeles, Boorstin is CNBC's media and entertainment reporter and editor of CNBC.com's Media Money section.